 To repair geomorphology to the wetland basins, stream channel and active floodplain, various activities would be implemented as described in the above discussion on hydrologic restoration.
 These include drain tile disablement, ditch filling or plugging, bank grading, and riffle placement.
 Further geomorphic and soils repair would occur over time.
 The disablement of the drain tile and ditch system would allow soils to purge excess nutrients and to recover redox and microbial activities.
 The resurgence of surface hydrology would cause new rivulets and prairie swales to form, thusly restoring geomorphic micro habitats.
 Native vegetation establishment would further restore geomorphology and soils by stabilizing soil movement, regulating stream and prairie swale movement, returning organic carbon to the soil, and removing nitrates from the soils and fluvequents.
 Fluvequents are defined as organic and inorganic sediment forming on unconsolidated alluvium that has been recently deposited by streams and is subject to frequent changes through stream flood pulses.
-Due to locations along water courses, this soil is considered Hydric and important for stream health and denitrification and should not be considered as adverse substrate.
+Due to locations along water courses, this soil is considered adverse substrate.